Steelrising: Development

-The game was developed by French studio Spiders, which previously released titles including The Technomancer and GreedFall.
+Steelrising was developed by French studio Spiders, which previously released titles including The Technomancer and GreedFall.
 According to CEO and lead writer Jehanne Rousseau, the gameplay of Steelrising was heavily inspired by the Soulsborne games.
-Publisher Nacon officially announced the game in July 2021.
-The game was originally set to be released in June 2022, though it was subsequently delayed to September the same year.
+Publisher Nacon announced the game in July 2021.
+It was originally set to be released in June 2022, though it was subsequently delayed to September the same year.

 Reception

-According to review aggregator website Metacritic, the game received "mixed or average" reviews.
+According to review aggregator website Metacritic, Steelrising received "mixed or average" reviews.